mkarner07/mkarner07.github.io/_posts/2023/2023-12-10-The-Psychology-of-Choice.md

 ---
 Let's dive into the secrets of our minds, especially the part that thinks without us even realizing it.

 Did you know that a huge 90% of what we think is influenced by this sneaky subconscious?
-Daniel Kahnemann breaks it down in his awesome book "Thinking, Fast and Slow".
+Daniel Kahneman breaks it down in his awesome book "Thinking, Fast and Slow".
 He explains how our brains work in two different ways – one is quick and instinctive, while the other is slow and thoughtful.

 Get ready for a cool ride exploring how our minds make decisions!